DWI and DUI Defense DWI and DUI offenses are very serious matters.

 Intoxication, as it pertains to DWIs, can be a result from using alcohol, drugs or any other controlled substance – alone or in combination – and deciding to get behind the wheel.
 Further, intoxication also means a person has a blood alcohol level of 0.08 or more.
 If you are facing DWI or DUI charges, it is essential to contact a reputable DUI attorney to help you navigate the complicated process of DWI and DUI litigation.

-Why You Need A DUI Attorney for DUI and DWI Offenses
+Why You Need An Attorney for Instances of DUI and DWI

 |First Offense DWI||Between 72 Hours and 180 Days||Maximum of $2,000|